DeathlessKraken/graphing-calculator/README.md

 ### Unreleased
 So far, I am able to display a custom plot from MatPlotLib in a TkInter frame.
 I managed to implement the standard toolbar for analyzing the graph in detail.
 There is also a quit button that functions successfully.

-## Next Steps: Live graph from user input
+## Next Steps: Add a checkbox, label, and entry for the user to customize a linear equation.

 ## Problems I've had: